Ten natural ways to protect your chihuahua from fleas

 #9 Flea comb

 To keep your dog clean and healthy, regularly flea combing is essential, regardless of whether they have fleas or not.
 Ensure the flea comb has narrow teeth that will remove eggs and larvae.
 To avoid too much pain for your chi, you may need a wider tooth comb first.
 Most dogs will enjoy the process of being combed.
 Have a cup of soapy water ready to dip the comb in if you find a flea.
 The soapy film will prevent them escaping and make sure they drown.
-I put a couple of drops of Tea Tree oil in as well.

 #10 Brewer’s yeast